Skip to Content

 Person is losing eligibility for Individual Care Grant supports through the mental health system in the next year.
 This is appropriate for persons who currently are receiving funding for a services or a placement, but for whom this eligibility will be terminating within the next year due to the age of the individual.

 Person wants to leave the current setting in the next year.
-This is appropriate for persons who have expressed a desire to move from their current residential setting in the next year.

 Person needs services within the next year for some other reason.
 Please specify for what reason the individual needs services in the next year."